 Most Creative Writing classes (except freshman seminars) will fulfill the post-freshman writing requirement.
 If the course number includes the letter "W," then it will fulfill the writing requirement.

-ENGCW_OX 270W Introduction to Creative Writing or ENGCW_OX 271W Introduction to Poetry Writing taken at Oxford will count towards the Creative Writing major.
+ENGCW_OX 270W Introduction to Creative Writing or ENGCW_OX 271W Introduction to Poetry Writing or ENGCW_OX 272W Introduction to Fiction Writing taken at Oxford will count towards the Creative Writing major.
 You may take both but only one will count towards the major.
 You will still need to take four 300-level Creative Writing workshops at Emory and should plan ahead to take one workshop each semester.
 The FILM 378 Screenwriting course offered at Oxford does NOT count towards the Creative Writing major.
 Oxford students should participate in Emory pre-registration and the Creative Writing Program's application process the Spring before they arrive at Emory in order to assure a place in a Fall class.
-Email email@example.com BEFORE SPRING BREAK to obtain an application and schedule of Fall classes.
+Email firstname.lastname@example.org BEFORE SPRING BREAK to obtain an application and schedule of Fall classes.